GooldenApple/vvs-nordstrom/README.md

 - Code Institute for providing the learning environment and resources that made this project possible.
 - The Student Care team for their ongoing support and encouragement.
 - Roman at tutor assistance, for the guidence and support.
 - Nordströms VVS for providing images and content to showcase their business.
-- Kevin Powell for his helpful CSS tutorial.
 - ChatGPT (OpenAI) for guidance and assistance throughout the development process.
 - My family for supporting me during this time.